 |Minimum deposit amount||US$25,000||US$25,000|

-Good news for those thinking of opening a USD fixed deposit or renewing their existing one with Standard Chartered: the bank is offering a guaranteed 0.20% p.a. on a six-month tenure, and a 0.30% under priority banking preferential rate, with a minimum deposit of US$25,000.
+Standard Chartered is having a promotion from now till 31 October 2021: the bank is offering a guaranteed 0.20% p.a. on a six-month tenure, and a 0.30% under priority banking preferential rate, with a minimum deposit of US$25,000.

 Do note that the promotional interest rates are not applicable for online placements, so you’ll have to personally head down to the branch to enjoy the special rates.

 The Bank of East Asia USD fixed deposit (October 2021)